gutoslv/cypress-example/README.md

 ## Test report and CI

 This project uses GitHub Actions to run the tests and generate a test report.
-The test report is available in the Github Actions tab and on a GitHub Pages site.
+The test report is available in the Github Actions tab and on a [Github Pages site](https://gutoslv.github.io/sora-union-take-home/).